Zero paid placements. No brand can pay to rank higher on Simscanner.

 A line for every Greek plan, covering data, validity, price, carrier, hotspot rule and top-up.
 Brands rewrite these offers all the time and publish them live, so copying or estimating the figures is off the table.
 Each row stays blank until we have read it back against that brand's own Greece page.

 Brand-by-brand Greece plans listing data, validity, price in Euro, the carrier behind the plan, hotspot rule, top-up and source.
-Every cell is deliberately blank and pending verification.
+Every cell is deliberately blank and a modelled estimate.

 Brand Plan Data Validity Price (EUR) Host network Hotspot Top-up Source